Sarsi is a very popular sarsaparilla from the Philippines! It is also awesome, but hey, we will get to that in due course.

 What is Sarsi?

-Sarsi is a popular brand in both the Philippine and the wider south-East Asian region.
+Sarsi is a popular brand of sarsaparilla in both the Philippine and the wider south-East Asian region.
 I remember going into my local corner store in Shenzhen and seeing a can of it and literally losing my shit!
 I also discovered a new cola that day, so you can tell I am fairly easily pleased.
+Sadly it is not all that much available in China, my corner store seemed to be a bit of renegade.

-The drink can be purchased by can and by plastic bottle, but in classic Philippines style it is best drunk direct from a recyclable bottle.
-What is it that makes drinks from a bottle so damned good???
+The drink can be purchased by can and by plastic bottle, but in classic Philippines style it is best drunk direct from a recyclable glass bottle.

 To read more about Fanta in the Philippines AKA Royal click here.